Life Insurance for Lidocaine users.

-Yes, individuals who have been prescribed Lidoderm can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, many may even be able to qualify for a Preferred Plus rate class depending upon “why” an individual has been prescribed Lidoderm.
+Yes, individuals who have been prescribed Lidoderm can and often will qualify for a traditional term or whole life insurance policy.
+Some, many may even be able to qualify for a Preferred Plus rate class depending upon “why” an individual has been prescribed Lidoderm.

 Why do life insurance companies care if I’ve been prescribed Lidoderm?

-Life insurance companies may become “interested” in the fact that an individual has been prescribed Lidoderm is because it is commonly used to help folks treat arrythmias which can have an affect on the outcome of one’s life insurance application.
+Life insurance companies may become “interested” in the fact that an individual has been prescribed Lidoderm is because it is commonly used to help folks treat arrhythmias, which can have an effect on the outcome of one’s life insurance application.

 This is why…